ArshiaKaul/Data-Analysis-using-Pandas-and-Matplotlib/README.md

 ## Jupyter Notebook
 Previously known as the IPython notebook, this web-application provides an interactive computational environment, in which one can combine code execution, rich text, mathematics, plots and rich media.
 It is a widely used platform for data cleaning and transformation, numerical simulation, statistical modeling, data visualization and machine learning.
 Jupyter Notebook comes preinstalled with Anaconda.

+## NBViewer (NoteBook Viewer)
+IPython Notebook Viewer is a free webservice that allows you to share static html versions of hosted notebook files.
+If a notebook is publicly available, by giving its url to the Viewer, you should be able to view it.
+The interactive JavaScript won't render when opened on GitHub.
+NBViewer provides a platform for the JavaScript in .ipynb files to render.

 ## Datasets Used
 #### [Dataset1(Ebola)](https://data.humdata.org/dataset/ebola-cases-2014/resource/c59b5722-ca4b-41ca-a446-472d6d824d01)